Tue Jun 3 2025

 Site configurations are shell scripts sourced by r7 after it’s

-environment is initialized, so prefix
+environment is initialized, so prefix, group,

-are the functions or
+output-dump, summary are the functions or

 aliases provided by r7 itself.
 This allow for scripting from the

-file.
-Here output-dump
+site-config file.
+Here output-dump, and

-are called to output potential errors, diffs and
+summary are called to output potential errors, diffs and

 permissions changes at the end of the interactive output obtained by

-.
+r7 run-config.
 If nothing happened, nothing is added to the

 output.

-In our previous example, we modify state_test
+In our previous example, we modify state_test so the

-test
+test fails.

 state_test() {